doctea/usb_midi_clocker/README.md

 - see also `include/ConfigMidi.h` for a few more switches
 - `src/midi_mapper_matrix_manager.cpp` is where a lot of midi device input/output mappings are initialised and defaults assigned - tweak stuff here to match your available devices
 - `src/behaviour_manager.cpp` is where devices are set up and configured, so this may need tweaking to match your hardware too
+- `src/interfaces/interfaces.cpp` is where gate output/MCP23s17 gates are configured
 - `src/menu.cpp` is where the display and menu system are initialised and menu items configured, so you may need to tweak stuff here too to match what other features you have enabled

 ### TODO/Future

 - Write up controls/instructions/etc
-- Come up with a cooler name
+- Come up with a cooler name (maybe Nexus6 as that's what i've put on the pcb panel?)
 - Update docs to reflect all features
 - Merge functionality with [drum2musocv Bamblweeny](https://github.com/doctea/drum2musocv)
   - eg Euclidian sequencer
+  - Am actually doing this in a separate module now, [Microlidian](https://github.com/doctea/Microlidian)
+    - Move the Euclidian sequencer stuff from Microlidian into a library so that it could be used here as well
   - Or at least add some controls via the APCMini sliders, eg over the envelopes
 - Improve stability of clock by getting it working in uClock/interrupts mode without crashes
 - Sync from external clock input (CV)
+  - in theory, can do this now using the support in [midihelpers library](https://github.com/doctea/midihelpers)
 - ~~More outputs~~ - done, now works with 4 clock outs and 4 separate sequencer track outs
-  - add 2 more for use as resets
+  - ~~add 2 more for use as resets~~
+  - add reset/further divisions support via the MCP23s17 gate support on PCB
 - Better sequencer
   - better how?
   - configurable chaining of sequences ie 'song mode'?